How to Flavor Kombucha Tea

 - Winter – Frozen berries

-One of the most delicious ways I’ve discovered to flavor Kombucha is with champagne or wine for a fun spritzer during hot summer months.
+One of the most delicious ways I’ve discovered to flavor Kombucha is with champagne (AMZ, DRIZZLY) or wine DRIZZLY) for a fun spritzer during hot summer months.

 How to Flavor Kombucha in Batches:

 Large Vessel Second Fermentation (& then Third Fermentation in the Bottle)